When meeting with clients, should you charge for consultations?

 The same is true of my defamation practice.
 Most clients know nothing about privileges, and want to sue because someone lied about them in a court document or to the police.
 I would be accepting $495 to educate them about privileges and tell them they have no case, so instead I created “whatisdefamation.com” where they can learn about privileges for free.

 But I don’t avoid consultations in this way just because I am generally a nice guy.
 It is also true that . . .

 2. Consultations make you a captive audience.

 Don’t get me wrong here.
 I love talking with clients so long as we are having a productive conversation.
 But having paid the consultation fee, the client quite understandably wants to get their money’s worth.
 Although I was able to identify the issues and tell the client their best course of action in the first ten minutes, some will want to spend the next 50 minutes telling me the same facts over and over.
 I think the dynamic arises from the fact that the client feels they have been wronged like no other person, and feel that my reaction should have been to immediately call the Governor and reserve time with the Supreme Court.
-Since I simply told them that they have a strong case and how best to proceed, they feel I haven’t fully comprehended the outrageous nature of what occurred.
+Since I simply told them that they have a strong case and how best to proceed (or worse, told them that they don’t have a viable case), they feel I haven’t fully comprehended the outrageous nature of what occurred.